 We believe it is very important that our students come to the realisation that it is their responsibility to do their personal best in whatever they undertake.
 To achieve this; our teachers will encourage students to set their own goals, to plan and assess their own work using negotiated criteria, and to develop such habits as: self discipline, the valuing of effort and the need to persevere.

 We also believe that to be life long learners well able to take advantage of their future education, our students will need to be confident in the traditional foundation skills of numeracy and literacy.
 If these behaviours and foundation skills are established our students will then be able to become responsible for their own quality learning equipped with the necessary 'can do' attitudes and 'stickability' to complete chosen tasks with a sense of pride.

 We believe it is important that our students develop the attributes to thrive in what will be a constantly changing world.
 To do this our teaching team will not only have to establish help our students achieve sound traditional work habits but also the emotional well being, the personal, team work and problem solving skills and attitudes, so that they develop a necessary 'risk taking' 'have a go' attitude.

 We will ensure our teaching team provides students with a balanced curriculum promoting academic excellence and mastery in a full range of Learning Areas, including the need to be confident with all aspects of Information Technology.We also want them to ensure that all students have an opportunity to have their potential talents developed because these will lead to leisure activities, and possibly future employment.
 We believe that our Vision and Mission combines the best of traditional teaching with new ideas about how students learn.
 If we can achieve our Vision, in partnership with our parents, we believe we can develop future citizens we can all be proud of.

-Should you wish to contact the school governors, Mrs Debbie Owen (Chair of governors) can be emailed at email@example.com or contacted through the school office.
+Should you wish to contact the school governors, Mrs Eve Bailey (Chair of Governors) can be emailed at firstname.lastname@example.org or contacted through the school office.